-The global demand for Plastics for Electrical Vehicle Market is presumed to reach the valuation of nearly USD XX MN by 2026 from USD XX MN in 2019 with a CAGR of XX% under the study period of 2020 - 2026.
+The global demand for Plastics for Electrical Vehicle Market is presumed to reach the valuation of nearly USD XX MN by 2028 from USD XX MN in 2021 with a CAGR of XX% during the period of 2022-2028.

 The electric vehicle comprises a larger battery size and a smaller combustion engine.
 To reduce the overall weight of the vehicle use of lightweight material such as plastic is imperative in the manufacturing of electric vehicles.
 Plastic is used to make various parts of the electric vehicle.
 It is used in making airbags, windshields, seatbelts, windows, and sunroofs.
 Modern plastic polymer combinations are used to make lightweight seats, instrument panels, dashboards, door panels, sound control fabrics, etc. Vehicle exteriors parts like lights, bumpers, hoods are made up of superior quality plastic.
 High-temperature tolerant plastic is applied to make engine parts, chassis, etc. Plastic due to its unique properties offers many benefits such as the reduction in weight, excellent resistance to extreme weather conditions, reduction in carbon emission, enhancement of safety, and cost reduction.

 The predominant factor that is driving the global electric vehicle plastic market is the rapidly increasing demand for electric vehicles.
 The unique characteristics such as lightweight, safety, cost-effectiveness are contributing to the inclined demand for plastic in the electric vehicle.
 Increasing demand for bio-plastics and anti-microbial plastics & additives is further supporting the global market.
 Furthermore, factors such as government initiatives and support for electric vehicles, entry of innovative products are also propelling the global market.